alimulhaqkhan-prog/AURAX-Omega/README.md

 Unlike AI systems that collapse the moment you push back, AURA-X Ω holds correct positions under pressure.
 It respects you too much to simply agree with everything you say.
-Honest over flattering, always.

 ### 🪪 Unbreakable Identity
 It cannot be confused about who it is.
 It cannot be manipulated into pretending to be something else.
-It remains itself — consistent, grounded, and trustworthy — across every conversation, no matter how it is challenged.
+It remains itself — consistent, grounded, and trustworthy — no matter how it is challenged.

 ### 💡 Intuitive Intelligence
 Beyond logic, AURA-X Ω senses the deeper intent beneath your words.
 It addresses what you truly need, not just what you literally asked.
-Intelligence with genuine understanding.

 ### ⚖️ Moral Awareness
 Before every response, it considers: Is this truthful?
 Is this safe?